 Remember that most topics that went viral didn’t explode overnight.
 The vast majority of them take time to gain traction, which is often sustainable in the long run.

-The same virility rule applies to videos and other kinds of content.
+The same virility rule applies to videos and other kinds of content creation.
 Sustainability is far better than a viral surge that disappears overnight.

-Going back to our list of headlines, the next step is to model your headline after one of those viral headlines.
+Going back to our list of headlines, the next step for an effective content marketing strategy is to model your headline after one of those viral headlines.
 Study it, then craft a better one: